conix-security/audit-springbok/README.md

 #### Automatic method

-You can import a query file to launch multiple query request `Audit → Import query file`.
+You can import a query file to launch multiple query requests `Audit → Import query file`.

 Each query must be separated with a single line of two hyphens.